 The good news is that there are healthy foods and diets to nourish your mind and body during this stressful period and ensure optimal physical and brain activity for your examinations.
 So set aside those unhealthy foods and energy drinks and have these healthy meals to maintain your energy.

 Brain food suggestions

 Eggs are among the most flexible foods on the planet.
 There are numerous ways in which you can have your eggs- boiled, fried, poached, eggs on toast- however, you like them.
 Eggs are perfect for breakfast and will leave you feeling fuller for longer.
-A single egg comprises of 6 grams of protein, vital nutrients, vitamin B12 and below 100 calories depending on how you prepare.
+A single egg comprises of 6 grams of protein, vital nutrients, vitamin B12, and below 100 calories depending on how you prepare it.

 2. Dark leafy green vegetables

 Remember how your mother was so strict about you having your vegetables when you were young?
 “If you don’t eat your vegetables, you will not have any dessert,” is a phrase some of us know all too well of.
 Well, it is probably because dark leafy green vegetables are a great source of essential vitamins such as vitamin K for the generation of pathways in your brain.
 Vitamin B6 and vitamin B12 helps improve memory and alertness, and antioxidants and nitrates.